 NOS education provides formal lesson plans and classroom ideas that emphasize hands-on activities and problem-based learning using on-line data resources.
 These are correlated to National Science Education Standards and the American Association for the Advancement of Science Benchmarks for Science Literacy.

 Professional development opportunities are offered at educational conferences and at informal institutions to assist teachers in utilizing the wealth of online resources.
 A partnership with the National Science Teachers Association, resources and archived presentations and training are available to educators in key topic areas.

 The NOS education team is engaged in extensive evaluation efforts to determine how coastal and ocean sciences can be used effectively by classroom teachers to help them meet national teaching standards while fostering student awareness, understanding, and appreciation of the ocean world.

 The NOS education team works to build partnerships with education partners and federal agencies that will enhance classroom-based science, technology, and engineering education.
-Current partnerships include the National Science Teachers Association and the Computer and Simulation Department of Montgomery Community College.
+Current partnerships include the National Science Teachers Association and the National Earth Science Teachers Association.